-For more information, see "Route Health Injection" on page 49.
+For more information, see "Route Health Injection and the Network" on page 26.

 Passive Machines

 If you mark a Traffic Manager as passive then it will not raise any of the IP addresses (single-hosted mode) or handle any load (multi-hosted mode) in the Traffic IP group unless one of the non-passive Traffic Managers has failed.